 I am an award winning industrial designer.
-I help create the brand vision for companies like simplehuman, Kitchen Aid, Maytag, Whirlpool, Wilson Sporting Goods, and more.
+I help create the brand vision for companies like simplehuman, Kitchen Aid, Maytag, Whirlpool, Tommy Bahama, Wilson Sporting Goods, and more.

 The most important thing about my professional and personal life are the people.
 As an Industrial Designer, my priorities are the team I work with and the people I design for.

 The most important skill I practice is being a voracious listener.
 Most of the problems in this world come from not understanding people and systems from unfamiliar contexts.
 Listening and observing are the starting points of change; only a good listener can know the right direction to lead.

 Frank is the Founder and Owner of simplehuman, a philanthropist and friend.
 I've learned from Frank every day for three years.